shackley/swift-when/README.md

 }
 ```

-Because `when` is a function, it can also be used as an expression.
+Because `when` is a function, it can be used as an expression.

 ```swift
 let result = when(x) {